kerrickwoyshner/Amazon-NodeJS-Imitator/README.md

 A shopping support tool designed for customers, managers, and supervisors entirely in Node.js with databases in MySQL/Sequel Pro.

 1. Pull the following repo into your text editor and run it using Node.js in the bash/terminal window of your choice.
-2. Each folder has a different tier of responsibility over the Bamazon application, starting at the Customer level where you can purchase products...
+2. Each folder has a different tier of responsibility over the application, starting at the Customer level where you can purchase products...

 <img src="Bamazon - Customer/images/ShelfScreen.PNG" width="100%" height="100%">